 How to Access Recovery Mode:

-- Reboot System Now: Restart the device normally.
+Reboot System Now: Restart device in its default fashion.

-- Wipe Data/Factory Reset: Erase all user data and restore factory settings.
+Wipe Data/Factory Reset: Clear all user data and reset to the original factory settings.

-- Wipe Cache Partition: Clear temporary system files to resolve issues.
+Wipe Cache Partition: Clear temporary system files to help fix problems.

 3. Software Updates

-- Check for Updates: Tap “Check for updates” to see if any new updates are available.
+Check for Updates: Press “Check for updates” to see if there are currently any updates available.

-- Download and Install: Follow the on-screen instructions to download and install updates.
+Download and install: Adhere to the instructions appearing in order to download and install any updates.

 4. Customer Support and Repair Services